Fooblo

 • water-saving method to reduce excessive water usage during dishwashing.

-User scenario - Faculty
+User Scenario - Faculty

 Fooblo enables cafeteria staff to efficiently remove food scraps and eliminates the need for pre-rinsing, thereby reducing both labor and water usage.